-Using this data, countries can be divided into several categories.
+The World Bank classifies countries into several categories.
+Originally, there were three categories: high-income countries, middle-income countries, and low-income countries.
 The high-income group has the highest income in the world with a GNI per capita of at least $12,476.
 The upper-middle-income group has per capita incomes between $4,038 and $12,475.
-The lower-middle-income nations have a GNI per capita of $1,026 to $4,035.
-Finally, the low-income countries have a GNI per capital of $1,025 per less.
+The lower-middle-income nations have GNI per capita of $1,026 to $4,035.
+Finally, low-income countries have GNI per capita of $1,025 per less.